-While a number of standardized assessments are available to test various components of adolescent language from syntax and semantics to problem-solving and social communication, etc. in my experience with this age group, frequently, the informal assessments (vs. the standardized tests), which do a far better job of teasing out language difficulties in adolescents.
+While a number of standardized assessments are available to test various components of adolescent language from syntax and semantics to problem-solving and social communication, etc., in my experience with this age group, frequently, clinical assessments (vs. the standardized tests), do a far better job of teasing out language difficulties in adolescents.

 Today I wanted to write about the importance of performing a clinical reading assessment as part of select* adolescent language and literacy evaluations.

 There are a number of standardized tests on the market, which presently assess reading.
 However, not all of them by far are as functional as many clinicians would like them to be.
 To illustrate, one popular reading assessment is the Gray Oral Reading Tests-5 (GORT-5).
 It assesses the student’s rate, accuracy, fluency, and comprehension abilities.
 While it’s a useful test to possess in one’s assessment toolbox, it is not without its limitations.
 In my experience assessing adolescent students with literacy deficits, many can pass this test with average scores, yet still present with pervasive reading comprehension difficulties in the school setting.
-As such, as part of the assessment process, I like to administer informal reading assessments to students who pass the standardized reading tests (e.g., GORT-5), in order to ensure that the student does not possess any reading deficits at the grade text level.
+As such, as part of the assessment process, I like to administer clinical reading assessments to students who pass the standardized reading tests (e.g., GORT-5), in order to ensure that the student does not possess any reading deficits at the grade text level.

-So how do I informally assess reading abilities of struggling adolescent learners?
+So how do I clinically assess the reading abilities of struggling adolescent learners?

-First, I select one-page long grade level/below grade level text.
-I ask the student in question to read that text, and time the first minute of their reading in order to analyze the oral reading fluency or words correctly read per minute (wcpm).
+First, I select a one-page long grade level/below grade-level text (for very impaired readers).
+I ask the student to read the text, and I time the first minute of their reading in order to analyze their oral reading fluency or words correctly read per minute (wcpm).

-For this purpose, I often use the books from the Continental Press series entitled: Reading Comprehension for Social Studies & Science.
+For this purpose, I often use the books from the Continental Press series entitled: Content Reading for Geography, Social Studies, & Science.
 Texts for grades 5 – 7 of the series are perfect for assessment of struggling adolescent readers.
 In some cases using a below grade level text allows me to starkly illustrate the extent of the student’s reading difficulties.
-Below is an example of one of such informal reading assessments in action.
+Below is an example of one of such a clinical reading assessments in action.

-INFORMAL READING ASSESSMENT: 8th Grade Male
+CLINICAL READING ASSESSMENT: 8th Grade Male

-An informal reading assessment was administered to TS, a 15-5-year-old male, on a supplementary basis in order to further analyze his reading abilities.
-Given the fact that TS was reported to present with grade-level reading difficulties, the examiner gave TS a 7th-grade text by Continental Press.
+A clinical reading assessment was administered to TS, a 15-5-year-old male, on a supplementary basis in order to further analyze his reading abilities.
+Given the fact that TS was reported to present with grade-level reading difficulties, the examiner provided TS a 7th-grade text by Continental Press.
 TS was asked to read aloud the 7 paragraph long text, and then answer factual and inferential questions, summarize the presented information, define select context embedded vocabulary words as well as draw conclusions based on the presented text.
 (Please note that in order to protect the client’s privacy some portions of the below assessment questions and responses were changed to be deliberately vague).

 Reading Fluency: TS’s reading fluency (automaticity, prosody, accuracy and speed, expression, intonation, and phrasing) during the reading task was marked by monotone vocal quality, awkward word stress, imprecise articulatory contacts, false-starts, self–revisions, awkward mid-sentential pauses, limited pausing for punctuation, as well as misreadings and word substitutions, all of which resulted in an impaired reading prosody.